canonical/checkbox/checkbox-ng/docs/manpages/plainbox-dev.rst

     :manpage:
     :nodefault:

-    All of the commands in the ``plainbox dev`` group are intended for PlainBox developers and may be unstable and may change from release to release without notice.
+    All of the commands in the ``plainbox dev`` group are intended for Plainbox developers and may be unstable and may change from release to release without notice.

-    Some of the commands are of general use and, most importantly, are of value to PlainBox provider maintainers.
+    Some of the commands are of general use and, most importantly, are of value to Plainbox provider maintainers.
 Such commands may be promoted to be top-level commands with the next release.

 See Also